What is a Slate Roof?

 Cost of a Slate Roof

 Slate that has been quarried for roofing is dense, sound rock, that is exceedingly durable.
-It is labor intensive–requiring specially trained workers to install which can be quite costly–$600-$1,500 per square installed.
+It is labor intensive–requiring specially trained workers to install which can be quite costly–running anywhere from $10.00 per square foot to up to $50.00 for higher quality shingles.
 That said, slate is one of the highest quality materials you could select for your roof, so you will undoubtedly increase the value of your home.

 Energy Efficiency of Slate Roofs